vstoykovbg/ASCII-armor-enhancer/README.md

 I don't like that "0" and "O" in the OCR-B font are looking too similar.
 In DejaVu Sans Mono they can be differantiated by the dot in the zero.

+Fonts like "Courier" have too similar characters - "l" is looking like "1".

 Translation table:

 ```